 Does that sound like something an artist type is into?!?
 And have you noticed how your writer’s blocks disappear and the words fly out through your fingertips when you really should be doing something else?

 Yet, this week, after listening to some podcasts of other successful advertisers, and creating new artful graphics and branded images… I gleaned new ideas and inspiration and was excited to dive back into ad creation!

-Instead of tying the action into everything I don’t love doing, I decided to make it an artistic adventure.
-Instead of thinking things like “Ugh, I hate numbers I suck at this.”
+Instead of perceiving the task with everything I don’t love doing, I decided to make it an artistic adventure.
+Instead of thinking things like “Ugh, I hate numbers and I suck at this.”
 I simply reframed it.